Marypearl/maryProjectClient/README.md

 #         - Loveleen Kaur
 #         - Shelcy Shaji Thekkedathu(N01450487)

+## Student Name : Loveleen Kaur
+## Student Number : n01424737

+## Task
+- [x] Complete client application with all the required functionality
+- [x] Worked on the front end of FAQS, Interview tool Kits, Download Resume template using react functionality

 # ********************************************

 # Erhabor Mary
 # N01384990
 # Worked on the MentorPhoto Page and also created the headed and footer